markkorput/ofxBootstrApp/README.md

 ### ofxOperations support

-To enable the aumatic ofxOperations features you have to define the preprocesser macro:
+To enable the automatic ofxOperations features you have to define the preprocesser macro
 ``` OFXBOOTSTRAP_OFXOPERATIONS ```:

 ```